-Dealing with the loved one can be a difficult time for anyone as it can take a toll on one's physical, mental, and emotional health.
+Dealing with the loss of a loved one can be a difficult time for anyone as it can take a toll on one’s physical, mental, and emotional health.
 The death of a family member does not only require one time to grieve but also to take care of finances and funeral arrangements.

 It is difficult for an employee to focus on their work responsibilities during such a difficult time.
 Therefore, to show their compassion towards the employees, companies should provide them leave for bereavement as a part of company benefits.